Richard Pearse: Legacy

 South Canterbury Museum in Timaru displays material relating to Pearse and to his contribution to early aviation.

 Pleasant Point Museum and Railway in Pleasant Point displays original Pearse engine artefacts and other items.

-South Canterbury Aviation Heritage Centre in Timaru displays material relating to Pearse.
+South Canterbury Aviation Heritage Centre at Richard Pearse Airport, Timaru displays material relating to Pearse.
 The collection includes interpretations of Pearse's earliest flying machine constructed for the Richard Pearse Centenary of Flight 1903-2003 (MOTAT and South Canterbury Aviation Heritage Centre), for experiment and public display, along with several experimental two-cylinder engine reconstructions based on the remnants and descriptions of Richard Pearse's original engines.

 The Richard Pearse Memorial stands at Waitohi, South Canterbury, where Pearse made attempts at powered flight (44.20807°S 171.12303°E).

 The South Island lakeside town of Wānaka has a line of tiles mounted on the sidewalk by the lake listing important historic world and New Zealand events.
 The 1903 tile says that the first powered flight in history occurred in Timaru, and at the bottom of the tile for 1903 the Wright Brothers were listed as having also flown that year.
 Millennium path tiles were removed in 2019 in preparation for future lake shore redevelopment.